Easy Risotto Recipe

 - Make sure the broth you add is hot.

 - With so few ingredients, the flavor of the broth will have a big impact on the taste of the risotto.
-This is a time when good quality or homemade stock makes a big difference!
+This is a time when good quality or homemade stock makes all the difference.

 - You don’t need to stir it constantly, but be sure to stir it after adding a ladle of broth and before adding a new one.
 The stirring helps release the starch from the rice, giving it its characteristically creamy texture.